Exabyte-io/documentation/docs/tutorials/other/remote-desktop.md

 # Pre-installed visualization software

-We have pre-installed the following list of application for graphical visualization on the remote desktop:
+We have pre-installed the following list of application for graphical visualization on the remote desktop.

 1. [XCrysden](#links)
 2. [VESTA](#links)